ra0o0f/arangoclient.net/docs/ArangoDatabase.md

 ```

 `DatabaseSharedSetting` objects are the way to change client default behavior, you
-can define it once(it is thread-safe and you can store it for the application life time) and pass it to all places `ArangoDatabase` object is created.
+can define it once and pass it to all places `ArangoDatabase` object is created.
 [Database settings in detail](./DatabaseSetting.md)

 There is also another way that `ArangoDatabase` can store `DatabaseSharedSetting` for you..